Blue1993/BAPA/README.md

 # BAPA
 BAPA is a convolutional neural network model for predicting binding affinity of protein-ligand complexes.
 The network was trained with PDBbind databased and tested with CASF and CSAR "scoring power" benchmark datasets.
-The related paper is now under revision for Bioinformatics.
+The related paper is submitted for BMC Bioinformatics.

 # Requirements
 python 3.6.8